Electrokinetic Effects on Flow and Ion Transport in Charge-Patterned Corrugated Nanochannels: Theoretical background and model design

-which depends, in part, on the bulk salt concentration of the electrolyte, $c_0$, and the thermal energy scale of the fluid, $k_\mathrm{B}T$.
+which depends on the bulk salt concentration $c_0$ and thermal energy $k_\mathrm{B}T$, extends appreciably into the channel width.
 Here, $k_\mathrm{B}$ denotes the Boltzmann constant and $T$ is the temperature.
 As a reference, for a NaCl solution at a concentration of $c_0=0.01\,\mathrm{M}$, dielectric permittivity of $\varepsilon\approx 80 \varepsilon_0$ (where $\varepsilon_0$ is the vacuum permittivity), and temperature $T=300\,\mathrm{K}$, one finds $l_\mathrm{D}\approx3\,\mathrm{nm}$.
-We limit our scale of observation to the order of magnitude of this Debye length and, as a consequence, impose slip-flow conditions on the velocity field along the channel boundaries.
-Together with the prescription of no-flux conditions normal to the channel surfaces and axial periodicity, we express the boundary conditions as
+We limit our scale of observation to the order of magnitude of this Debye length by choosing a mean channel width of $W=5.25$ nm.
+At this scale, molecular dynamics simulations and nanoscale experiments have consistently shown that the classical no-slip condition breaks down at smooth, hydrophobic walls, where weak fluid--solid interactions allow a finite tangential velocity to develop at the boundary~\cite{bocquet2007flow,bocquet2010nanofluidics}.
+Together with the prescription of no-flux conditions normal to the channel surfaces and axial periodicity, we express the boundary conditions for the velocity field as

-Above, $b$ measures the slip length and $\mathbf{n}$ ($\mathbf{t}$) is the unit normal (tangent) vector along $\boldsymbol{x}\in \{\partial \mathcal{B}_\mathrm{top},\partial \mathcal{B}_\mathrm{bot}\}$ pointing inward toward the channel axis (axially along the channel axis).
+Above, $b$ measures the slip length and $\mathbf{n}$ ($\mathbf{t}$) is the unit normal (tangent) vector along $\bm{x}\in \{\partial \mathcal{B}_\mathrm{top},\partial \mathcal{B}_\mathrm{bot}\}$ pointing inward toward the channel axis (axially along the channel axis).

+We emphasize that the slip boundary condition we impose is not an \textit{electroosmotic} or \textit{Smoluchowski-type} slip phenomenon~\cite{probstein2005physicochemical}, but a \textit{hydrodynamic} or \textit{Navier-type} condition.
+In general, $b$ depends on the interaction of the fluid with the boundary, \textit{i.e.}, the wettability of the wall and its molecular topology~\cite{bocquet2007flow}.
+Our chosen value of $b=20$ nm, as listed in Table~\ref{tab:parameter_values}, thus corresponds to a hydrophobic, smooth boundary with a contact angle of $\theta=110^\circ$~\cite{bocquet2010nanofluidics}.
+As the parameter space explored in this study is extensive, we choose to keep $b$ constant for all simulations.
+The surface charge amplitude $\sigma_0 = 0.5\,e_0\cdot\mathrm{nm}^{-2} \approx 0.08\,\mathrm{C\,m}^{-2}$ falls within the range measured for Pyrex and silica nanoslits at moderate-to-high pH~\cite{schoch2005effect,stein2004surface}.
+We therefore treat $b$ and $\sigma_0$ as independently adjustable parameters --- a combination physically motivated by electrochemically gated carbon nanochannel geometries, in which the intrinsic hydrophobicity of the carbon surface provides large slip~\cite{secchi2016massive} while an externally applied gate voltage independently controls the surface charge amplitude~\cite{schoch2005effect}.